 - Staff administering the developmental screenings should take into consideration the needs and backgrounds of the children that they are serving and ensure that screenings are implemented using culturally, linguistically, and developmentally responsive materials.

 Developmental screenings do not have to be administered to children currently receiving Early Intervention services or currently receiving preschool special education services.
 If a child's screening results indicate that they need to be rescreened for any reason, 3-K for All and Pre-K for All programs are required to rescreen the child within 8-10 weeks.
-If the screening is not available in a child's home language, the screening should be marked as "OK" when entering the outcome into Payroll and Vendor Portal, and "language exception" should be entered in the comments area.
-3-K for All and Pre-K for All programs should work to provide the child with language support and instruction, as well as send the Language Exception to families.
+If the screening is not available in a child's home language, mark a language exception for the child in the Portal.
+3-K for All and Pre-K for All programs should work to provide the child with language support and instruction, as well as send the Language Exception letter to families.

 Timeline and Important Dates